Data Record Requests

 The majority of units do not exceed 20 free guest cards.
 Others have excessively high card usage and we are paying close attention to these units.

-Of note are the extremely high guest card users - high guest card use is a red flag for illegal overnight rentals.
+Of note are the extremely high guest card users - high guest card use is considered a red flag for illegal overnight rentals.
 These numbers are consistent through 2024 as well - which again speaks to a pattern.
-If these high users are your neighbors and you see revolving guests and cleaning crews report the unit to Code Compliance with each new 'occupant'.
+If these high users are your neighbors and you see revolving guests and cleaning crews it is your right to report the unit to Code Compliance for investigation.

 Note that reporting to Marquis at present is not worthwhile.
-They do not investigate or ask questions of suspicious guests as doing so would constitute harassment.
-While management is always within their rights to inquire about a guests' status or to request they sign affidavits attesting they are not renting for less than 30 days this Board has directed management not to institute any such measures to safeguard our community.
+They do not investigate or ask questions of suspicious guests as 'doing so would constitute harassment'.
+While management is always within their rights to inquire about a guests' status or to request they sign affidavits attesting they are not renting for less than 30 days, this Board has directed management not to institute such precautionary measures to safeguard our community.

 High Guest Card Counts for Board Affiliated Units